 People who are fans of beer cheese usually have each of their own favorite brand.
 There are also many homemade versions of beer cheese that use a wide variety of ingredients to add personalization.

 The commercially produced beer cheese are usually made of processed cheese base with a sharp cheddar flavor.
 Homemade varieties on the other hand are made with sharp cheddar cheese.
 Enough beer is added to the cheese base which provide flavor and texture.
 Other ingredients include spices such as dry mustard, horseradish, garlic, and cayenne pepper.
 It usually comes in two varieties which are mild and hot but both have strong garlic flavor.
+You can pick your style and flavor of beer to see how the cheese taste is impacted.

 Beer cheese is a cold spread and it is most often served as an appetizer.
 Traditionally, it is served with saltine crackers, but it can match other kinds of crackers and crudités as well.